lnbits/lnpos/README.md

 <br></br>

 Purchasing:
-- The Lilygo <a href="https://www.aliexpress.com/item/33048962331.html">Tdisplay</a> is a cheap and small ESP32/screen development board.
+- The LilyGo <a href="https://www.aliexpress.com/item/33048962331.html">T-Display</a> is a cheap and small ESP32/screen development board.
 - You can either attach a <a href="https://www.aliexpress.com/item/32993999306.html">keypad membrane</a> or use the <a href="https://www.aliexpress.com/item/1005003589706292.html">breakout board</a> Lilygo specifically made for the LNURLPoS!
 - Any 3.7V lithium iron flat battery with 1.25mm JST connector should be fine.
 Go for at least 1000 mAh.
 If you want the battery to fit inside the <a href="https://www.aliexpress.com/item/1005003589706292.html">breakout board</a>, max. dimensions are 40x52x11mm.
 Example <a href="https://aliexpress.com/item/32948764265.html">1100 mAh 3.7V battery</a>.